 You could also book organised Goa day tours on Viator.
 Nature lovers will like this private full day tour to Dudhsagar waterfalls and spice plantations while culture buffs might enjoy this private full day Goa sightseeing tour private full day Goa sightseeing tour which visits the Old Goa churches, the most famous Goa temples, the historic Portuguese quarters of Panjim as well as a spice plantation tour with lunch.

 If you’re coming to Goa for the weekend then don’t miss the Saturday Night Market at Arpora.
 This huge market situated between Anjuna and Baga is the best place to shop for souvenirs, clothes, handicrafts, sarongs.
 There are many Indian sellers and also some foreigners and hippies who sell unique handmade clothes, jewellery and other things.

 The night market is also a bit of a party as there is a bar, many food stalls, live bands and music that goes into the early hours of Sunday morning.
 Don’t miss it!

-There are so many beaches you can explore while on holiday in Goa!
+There are so many beaches you can explore on a 3 day Goa trip!
 Get on the bike or hire a Jeep/Thar, feel the wind through your hair and soak in the gorgeous countryside; green paddy fields, towering palm trees, white washed Portuguese churches and colourful Goan villages while you explore further up the coast.

 Check out Anjuna and Vagator beaches, these were the original hippie beaches, Anjuna still has a famous flea market every Wednesday and Vagator’s rocky coves are interesting and charming to explore.
 Also, check out the ruins and views from Chapora Fort made famous after the film Dil Chahta Hai.